-Capital Adequacy under Basel II Capital Accord
+Capital Adequacy under Basel III Capital Accord

-Based on minimum capital requirement under Basel II effective since the end of 2008, since December 31, 2009, the Bank has officially adopted the Internal Rating Based Approach (IRB) and Standardised Approach (SA-OR) for regulatory capital calculation of credit risk and operational risk respectively.
+Based on minimum capital requirement under Basel III effective since the beginning of 2013, since December 31, 2009, the Bank has officially adopted the Internal Rating Based Approach (IRB) and Standardised Approach (SA-OR) for regulatory capital calculation of credit risk and operational risk respectively.
 The IRB approach is considered the more sophisticated calculation given that it can truly reflect the bank risk profiles as well as assets quality with more prudent than the calculation from the Standardised Approach (SA) which is less comprehensive risk weights subject to quality of assets.
 The risk parameters relied on determining the capital requirement consists of Probability of Default (PD), Loss Given Default (LGD), and Exposure at Default (EAD).

 Capital adequacy of the Bank is still in strong position and adequate to support business expansion into the future.
-At the end of 2012, the regulatory capital adequacy ratio (BIS ratio) based on IRB approach stood at 12.79% remaining higher than the 8.50% required by the Bank of Thailand.
-While Tier-I capital adequacy ratio stood at 8.51%, Tier-I capital adequacy ratio also remained higher than the minimum requirement at 4.25%.
-However, after including net profit of 2012, BIS and Tier-I ratio stood at 13.31% and 9.04%, respectively.
+As of December 2013, the regulatory capital adequacy ratio (BIS ratio) based on IRB approach stood at 13.37% remaining higher than the 8.50% required by the Bank of Thailand.
+While Total Tier-I capital adequacy ratio stood at 9.15%, which remained higher than the minimum requirement at 6%.